-Out of the box, Episerver provides content editors a WSYWIG admin screen that allows them to select a bunch of content within the website and export it to a file.
-It also has the mirror service to import that content.
+Out-of-the-box, Episerver provides content editors with a content import/export feature.
+This feature is available from the Episerver admin UI.
+The export process allows content editors to select any content that has been added within the Episerver page tree and export it to a file.
+It also has a mirror service to read an export file and automatically import content into the CMS.
 If you want to learn more about this feature I suggest you read How To Export and Import Content Within Episerver.

 Now We Have An Export File, What's Next?